VITA4EVER/VITA4EVER-Website/README.md

 - Development logs (devlogs) detailing our progress
 - Credits page showcasing our team members
 - Links to join our Discord community for news and discussions
+- Our official RSS Feed for news and updates, and a built in RSS Reader
+- Project Status

 ## Contributing